 To play, students should first place their eraser at the starting point.
 Next, the kids should play rock, scissors, paper.
 The winning student can then move their one square.

 Then the students should have a dialogue based on the animal picture which is in that square.
 For example, one student should ask, “What’s that?” and the other student can answer, “It’s an elephant.”.

 Next, the students will play rock, scissors, paper again and repeat.
 The first student to make it all the way around the world is the winner.

 This final activity is one of Games4esl’s popular activity videos.
 It’s an animals guessing game in which an animal outline is slowly revealed on screen.
 Students should try to guess what the animal is before the answer is revealed.

-Give each student 3 guesses and if they guess correct, they can go.
+Give each student 3 guesses, and if they guess correctly, they can go.
 If they guess wrong, they must go to the back of the line.
 This activity is a great way to review with each student individually and to check their understanding of the lesson.

 - Animals And ‘How Many?’
 Game

 - Animals – Memory PPT Game